Arnold Clark Cup: Players and coaches laud tournament but attendance worrying for Euros | DW | 24.02.2022

 "It’s massive.
 It keeps our momentum," the Chelsea defender, pressed into emergency service up front late on, told broadcaster ITV after the 3-1 win saw them edge Spain on goal difference.

-Those two decisive late goals were as many had been scored in any of the previous five matches of this slow-burning tournament that saw four of the top 10 sides in the women's game compete in the country, if not any of the venues, where the Women's Euros are to be played in July.
+Those two decisive late goals were as many had been scored in any of the previous five matches of this slow-burning tournament, which saw four of the top 10 sides in the women's game compete in the country, though not at any of the venues, where the Women's Euros are to be played in July.

 "We played a team that's probably going to go and win the Euros in one of the three teams we've played," said Canada coach Bev Priestman.